Subscribe to get access

 Brain Injuries and hockey have gone hand-in-hand from the early stages of the game.
 As the players and game have evolved, the protection and awareness of the dangers has become as important as the game itself.

 In 1993 I was involved in a car accident that changed everything about my life.
 The way I think, speak, see, walk, and even react to seemingly everyday situations.

 Twenty-eight years later, I sometimes struggle to find the right words in my speech, and often cannot get the words to come out, causing a stammer.
 Headaches are something I struggle to manage.
 I can feel one coming on for a day, than suffer through a daze to try and clear them.
 The mood swings that come with the headaches are legendary.
 How my family is able to put up with me is beyond comprehension.
-I have not been able to climb a ladder or stand on a stool without going through nausea for years and have failed field sobriety tests without having a single drink in weeks.
+I have not been able to climb a ladder or stand on a stool without going through nausea for decades and have failed field sobriety tests without having a single drink in weeks.

 There were other concussions prior to the accident.
 I learned later in life that each is compounded and the symptoms can worsen over time.
 One of my cousins accidentally clobbered me with a baseball bat; I was hit by a car while riding a bicycle, and once got shoved into the flag pole by an overzealous defensive back while running full speed down the makeshift sideline in a lunchtime touch football game.
 Then there are the hockey concussions, the smelling salts, and laughter.
 The last three also turned the lights off and I awoke in the hospital.

 After the car accident, I awoke with the loss of feeling over the entire right side of my body from the neck down.
 I’d try to stand up, and fall right down.
 As the brain swelling reduced, the effect diminished.
 My doctor said it best after complaining about some of the issues I was continuing to deal with.
 “You are lucky to be alive, but some things will never be the same again.”